The Index below provides information on health and safety topics. Please contact the Health and Safety Team for more information.

 If a person is faced with someone suspected of suffering a cardiac arrest, the following steps should be taken:

-For First Aiders interested in renewing their defibrillator training, please contact the Central Safety Team.
+For First Aiders interested in renewing their defibrillator training, please contact Health, Safety and Wellbeing.

 Accidents involving electricity are usually very serious.